GULibrarySandbox/intro-data-wrangle/content/4-lesson.md

 - There may be a few more clusters, to fix misspellings, typos, capitalisation, hyphens, etc.
 - How many choices are now shown in the facet?
 Depending on your merges, there may be 13 choices remaining.
 - Close the facet.{% endcapture %} {% include card.md header="Activity – fixing errors via Clustering" text=text %}
 {% capture alert %}*Note:* Some merges are not necessary.
-Nearest neighbour with a radius of 2.0 with find *Struck by external load* with *Struck by internal load*.
+Nearest neighbour with a radius of 2.0 will find *Struck by external load* with *Struck by internal load*.
 These are valid values, there is no need to merge these.
 {% endcapture %}
 {% include alert.md text=alert color="warning" %}

-{% include button.md text="Watch video" link="https://vimeo.com/412536655/cfbb96bb38" color="info" %}
+{% include button.md text="Watch this video to learn these functions" link="https://vimeo.com/412536655/cfbb96bb38" color="info" %}

 ----